Criminal Justice Reform

 Healthcare Reform in Jails and Prisons

-The prison population is disproportionately more likely to face a host of chronic health problems, ranging from diabetes and high blood pressure to long-term problems with mental health and substance abuse.
+People in America’s prisons and jails are disproportionately more likely to face a host of chronic health problems, ranging from diabetes and high blood pressure to long-term problems with mental health and substance abuse.
 Yet despite this clear need for greater care, correctional healthcare is often outsourced to companies that provide little to no healthcare at all and cut corners to line their pockets with profits at the expense of human life.

 Mental Healthcare Reform